ousia/iRaccoonShow/README.md

 * Jono Bacon developed [RaccoonShow](http://www.jonobacon.org/files/raccoonshow-0.6.tgz), the first tool that enabled the recreation from a Flash file  from PDF slides and recorded video.
 (Released under the GNU GPLv2 license.
 Abandoned project, but kindly reissued under the GNU GPLv2+ license [here](https://github.com/jonobacon/raccoonshow/).)

 * Sergio Costas developed [SuperShow](http://www.rastersoft.com/programas/supershow.html), which allows the user to recreate a presentation from a video file and the slides in PDF format.
 (Released under the GNU GPLv3 license.
-Abandoned project.)
+Abandoned project, but Sergio was kind enough to relicense `script.base` under the GNU GPLv3+ version with an exception [[here]](https://github.com/rastersoft/supershow).)

 * I recreated the original presentation and posted it [online](http://www.free-culture.tk).
 Thanks to the improvements to SWFTools by Matthias Kramm, the original file was decreased in a 27% smaller size.
 I couldn’t have done that without the help of Matthias Kramm, Sergio Costas, Chris Pugh, Ricardo Pedroso and Huub Schaeks.